LBCkr-exc/MCDM-Article/README.md

 - **Manual weights:** user-defined weights allowing interactive scenario analysis

 The sum of weights is explicitly controlled to ensure consistency across all analyses.
+The computation is made on masked sheets and the selection of the weighting method is possible on the toggle cell on the first sheet.
 ---

 ## Usage Notes